 From the resulting corner, Luisao shook off his marker to head beyond a helpless Lloris.

-Benfica may have ended Tottenham's chances in the competition in the 84th minute though, as Luisao smashed home from close range after Lloris could only weakly parry Ezequiel Garay's header into the defender's path.
+Benfica looked to have ended Tottenham's chances in the competition in the 84th minute though, as Luisao smashed home from close range after Lloris could only weakly parry Ezequiel Garay's header into the defender's path.